autobrr/autobrr.com/docs/configuration/irc.md

 ## Introduction to IRC

-*Internet Relay Chat (IRC) is a text-based chat system for instant messaging.
-IRC is designed for group communication in discussion forums, called channels, but also allows one-on-one communication via private messages as well as chat and data transfer, including file sharing.*
+IRC stands for Internet Relay Chat.
+It is a simple chat program.
+You first connect to an IRC server and then you can join rooms (called channels).

 ### Grouping nicks

-It is recommended to set up autobrr with a grouped irc-nick since you might want to talk in the other channels in a separate irc-client while autobrr monitors the announce-channels.
+It is recommended to set up autobrr with a grouped IRC nick since you might want to talk in the other channels in a separate IRC client while autobrr monitors the `#announce`-channel.

-The best way to do this is to first start up your favourite irc client.
+The best way to do this is to first start up your favourite IRC client.

 Here are some free and open source options:
 * [The Lounge](https://thelounge.chat) - A web based, self hosted option